-The ASGCGP application cycle for Fall 2020 admission is now open.
-Apply now!
+The ASGCGP application cycle for Fall 2020 admission is now closed.

 Common undergraduate majors include biology, genetics, chemistry, psychology, social work, and public health.
 In addition to the sciences, desirable applicants will have had exposure to a rich and varied undergraduate education.
 Examples of classes which help prepare individuals to succeed as genetic counseling graduate students and future genetic counselors, and that strengthen an application but are not required for admission, include developmental biology, embryology, human development, writing, communication, business, and ethics.

 The strongest applicants will have completed (or will be in the process of completing at the time of application to the program) the following coursework.
 If a course is in progress, this may be reflected on the personal statement.